 The University is able to offer 22 ESRC scholarships to fund postgraduate training and doctoral research, with both +3 (PhD) and 1+3 (Masters and PhD) funding available.
 A full ESRC scholarship comprises research fees, relevant bench fees, and an annual Research Council stipend (£13,726 in 2013/14).

-Applications for ESRC funding beginning in October 2014 are now being accepted.
+Applications for ESRC funding beginning in October 2014 has now closed.

 Birmingham Business School invites applications for the doctoral programme from critical social scientists from a range of disciplines who are interested in markets,organisations, work and national business systems.
 We welcome applications from students with Masters degrees in Economics, Geography, Politics and Sociology,as well as Management disciplines, who will analyse business topics from this perspective.

 Outstanding students with a strong research proposal will be considered for doctoral studentships funded by the ESRC’s doctoral training centre at the University of Birmingham and studentships funded by the School.